 Instructions

-- Prepare sourdough as directed in your favorite sourdough recipe, I like my small batch sourdough recipe.
+- Prepare sourdough as directed in your favorite sourdough recipe.

 - When ready to bake, place one oven rack on the oven floor, and place a cast-iron skillet on that rack.
 Add 4 cups of water to the skillet.

-- Preheat the oven to recommended temperature in the recipe, usually, that's 450f, with both the baking stones in the oven for at least 45 minutes.
+- Preheat the oven to recommended temperature in the recipe, usually, that's 450f, with the baking stone in the oven for at least 45 minutes.

-- Once the oven is fully preheated, turn the proofed dough out of the banneton onto a sheet of parchment paper.
-Score the sourdough and spray the loaf with a water bottle.
+- Once the oven is fully preheated, turn your proofed dough out of the banneton onto a sheet of parchment paper.
+Score the sourdough to allow for expansion.

-- Remove cooked sourdough loaf from the oven and cool on a wire mesh cooling rack.
+- Remove cooked sourdough loaf from the oven and cool on a wire mesh cooling rack for at least 1 hour before slicing.

 Notes